RaghavAtris/Lucifer/README.md

 it's Capabilities and more...

-- Notify you about CHANGE IN WEATHER
+- Notify you about change in weather
-- INTEGRATE to improve your daily tasks
+- Integrate to improve your daily tasks
-- Alert the user ABOUT The RECENT DEVELOPMENTS AROUND THE WORLD
+- Alert the user about the recent developments around the world
 - Whenever asked, represent any location on the map.
 - Use voice control to calculate any mathematical expressions
 - Operate websites, software, and apps.